 Imagine sitting in a continuing education course.
 As the speaker talks, you realize much of your attention focuses on the information you see in the presentation slides.
 You think to yourself, “Wow, those are some great looking slides.”
 In reality, most likely, it was the other way around.
-You thought the presentation slides had too much text, the colors combinations were a poor choice, or the slides lacked consistency between each slide.
+You thought presentation slides had too much text, the color combinations were a poor choice, or the slides lacked consistency between each slide.